The moot point of MOOCs

 To the killjoys I say: Identifying an obstacle does not impress me.
 Explaining how to overcome it does.Explore posts in the same categories: MOOCs

-Tags: #edcmooc, business, constructivism, distance learning, e-learning, education, elearning, formal learning, freemium, informal learning, massive, model, MOOCs, online, online courses, open, sustainableYou can comment below, or link to this permanent URL from your own site.
+Tags: #edcmooc, 10, business, completion, constructivism, distance learning, e-learning, education, elearning, formal learning, freemium, informal learning, massive, model, MOOCs, online, online courses, open, rate, sustainableYou can comment below, or link to this permanent URL from your own site.